OathPros/COMP3/source/nav/search.rst

 .. image:: ../img/screenshots/search-bar.png

-Search allows content items to be located by filtering content that is displayed on screen.
-It is distinct from find, which involves moving or highlighting the content that is being searched for, rather than filtering.
+Search allows content items to be located by filtering available content.
+It is distinct from find, which involves moving to and highlighting the content that is being searched for, rather than filtering.

 Examples of search can be found in the *Search Entry* and *Type to Search* demos in the GTK 4 demo app.

-When to use
+When to Use
 -----------

-Provide search whenever there are more content items than can be displayed, and those content items have a textual component.
-Examples include a collection of documents, a list or recently used files, or selecting a country.
+Provide search whenever there are more content items than can be easily displayed, and those content items have a textual component.
+Examples include a collection of documents, a list or recently used files, or selecting a country for a location.

 Search is a great way to make it easy for users to find what it is they are looking for, and its consistent availability means that users can rely on and expect it to be present.

 However, while search can be highly effective, and some users will use it, others will not.
-Therefore, it should not be relied on exclusively.
+Therefore, it should not be relied on exclusively, and thought should be put into how users will find items without search.

 The Search Bar
 --------------

 The standard pattern for search in GNOME utilizes a search bar which slides down from beneath the header bar.
 In primary windows, the search bar is typically hidden until it is activated by the user.
 There are three common ways to activate search in this context:

-# typing, even when the search field is not focused (this is called “type to search”)
+#.
+Typing, even when the search field is not focused (this is called “type to search”).
-# the keyboard shortcut for search (Ctrl+F)
+#.
+Ctrl+F: the keyboard shortcut for search.
-# the search button in the header bar (which should toggle)
+#.
+The search button in the header bar, which should toggle.

 However, if search is particularly important to your app, the search entry can be located elsewhere and made to be permanently visible.